Skip to product information

 • Dimensions: 2.75 inches Square, 3.25 inches including the cigarette rests.

 • Condition: Vintage - Used.
 Average Condition.
-There is one chip on the rim of each of these ashtrays.
+There is one chip on the rim of both of these ashtrays.
 Please review all pictures and make sure you love this item before purchasing, we can't accept returns.
 All Sales Final.
 Please remember these are VINTAGE and ANTIQUE items, they are NOT new, every effort has been made to show any scratches, wear and tear and imperfections.

 Lefton (actually called Geo.
 Zoltan Lefton Company) was started in Chicago in 1941 by George Lefton, an immigrant from Hungary who's hobby was collecting fine porcelain.
 Mr. Lefton didn't manufacture his wares, he was an importer of Japanese porcelain but had very high quality standards for his manufacturers and that's why his items are still collected and highly regarded today.
 His reputation earned him the name of The China King.
 In the mid 1970's he started importing items from other countries such as Taiwan, Malaysia and China.
 George Lefton died in 1996 and the company was sold in 2001 but the mark "Lefton" is still being used.
 Lefton marks include: stamps, labels, or numbers, unfortunately when it is a paper (foil) label, they are almost always missing by the time we find them.
 Lefton was sold to OMT Enterprises of Gardena, California, in 2005 and is now a division of that company.